 The issue is very clear: currently compliance operations are mainly based on manual work, therefore very time-consuming and subject to operational risks.
 Besides, regulatory analysis and tracking also requires many resources, which translates into constant delays in the transposition, interpretation and adoption of financial regulations.
 According to a PWC analysis considering the 2015-18 period, the average time needed to nationally transpose a European regulation was 8,4 months.
 And the regulatory detection and impact analysis operations, taken alone, represent 15% of the total compliance costs.
 For these, and many other reasons, in the pages of its “Study of the cost of compliance with supervisory reporting requirement (Report 15/2021)”, the European Banking Authority clearly stated the need for progress in the banking sector's digitisation, addressing a solution: machine readable regulations.
 These latter would help financial compliance - and the financial sector in general - reduce the operational and strategic risks related to the impossibility of automating the collection and analysis of an ever-growing amount of regulations that cannot be longer monitored by humans.
 The current process of searching, downloading, reading and analysing documents is no longer sustainable, also on the environmental level, as it’s now time to leave the bad habit of printing useless sheets to limit paper waste - which has been one of the issues debated in the recently concluded COP26 (26th United Nations Climate Change Conference of the Parties).
 And more.
 Currently it is really hard to make strategies and right decisions when speaking of compliance, as financial institutions have to base them on partial information, with no possibility to spend the time required for a good regulatory analysis.
 To sum up: financial institutions lack tools to get precise information in a reasonable time.

 But financial institutions don’t need to wait any longer.
 Daitomic already offers them a machine readable version of regulations, exploiting its international regulatory standard and AI engines.
 These latter read legal PDFs - or any other textual format - in place of humans, thus offering them a first Gap Analysis that also considers the internal processes and policies affected by the documents itself.
 No more PDFs scrolls, no more tedious manual work, no more document printing, no more repetitive tasks and no more waste of time.
 Which also means no more overdue reports and delay, but mostly no more late decisions and wrong strategies.
 And any compliance professional can easily add many other items to this “no more” list.
 A list that will be cancelled by Daitomic, thanks to its electronic version of financial regulations, which also makes these documents integrable in all the GRC (Governance, Risk management and Compliance) systems used by financial institutions.
 Exploiting Artificial Intelligence, Daitomic is automatically updated in real-time on regulatory changes and notifies users via email about the updates in their regulations of interest, also extracting automatically all the related obligations and penalties, which will be available in a click and interactively navigable within the platform.
 By using Daitomic, financial professionals will only need to get the information they need to make decisions.
 And, finally, also strategies, as Daitomic extracts obligations also from draft documents, thus enabling the recognition of regulatory trends.
 From slowness to quickness, from risky to right decisions, from isolated departments to effectively coordinated organizations.
 And, for the first time, from reactiveness to proactiveness.
 To create, at last, a sustainable compliance.
-All of this is already available: just try it for free!
+All of this is already available: just book a demo!